> Academics > Course

 This course involves analysis of selected current issues or problems related to kinesiology and sport.
 The course is designed around controversial and curiosity-arousing issues for discussion and analyzing.
 The emphasis is on kinesiology and sport-related actions as they influence and are influenced by social and cultural contexts.
 It is organized to facilitate the use of research, theory, and everyday experiences.

 This course contains a field-based service-learning component.
-Summer.
+Winter, Summer.

 KNES 6326 (3-3-0) Psychology of Sport and Performance

 Students will investigate psychological and social-psychological theories and current research pertaining to the study of sport and physical activity.
 Topics covered will include personality, anxiety, arousal, causal attribution, motivation, attention, self-confidence, and exercise psychology.
 Students will also develop an array of mental training techniques that have been used successfully by athletes and coaches to improve sport performance.
 How to use each technique as an athlete and teach it as a coach will be the primary objectives.
 This course takes an educational approach toward performance enhancement, not a clinical one.
 The mental training techniques include imagery, arousal regulation, somatic and cognitive stress management, concentration and attention control, positive self-talk, and goal setting.
 Fall, Spring, Online.

 KNES 6330 (3-3-0) Legal and Ethical Issues in Sport (S-L)